Going on Holiday?

 For more complex travel we strongly advise you consult your nearest Travel Clinic.

-(Please note, all completed forms will need to be returned to the branch surgery in which you are registered, and will take 1 week to process)
+(Please note, all completed forms will need to be returned to the branch surgery in which you are registered, and up to take 4 weeks to process)

 Travellers to Hajj / Umrah

 The Saudi Ministry of Health requires all visitors travelling to Hajj / Umrah to have Meningococcal vaccination and recent Flu vaccine (and possibly swine flu) and a certificate of proof.
 The certificate states that the vaccine should be issued no less than 10 days prior to travel, and not more than 3years old.
-Please note that it take at least 2-6weeks before the vaccines to becomes effective.
+Please note that it take up to 6 weeks before the vaccines to becomes effective.

 Don’t forget to notify any changes of your health to your holiday insurance prior to your travel.
 Medical help is available if you become ill on your pilgrimage.
 However you may want to consider the following prior to your trip;